moiSentineL/moisentinel.github.io/src/blog/Donald's (im)mortality..md

 Is immortality a curse or a boon?
 If it's a boon, why did he finally choose not to do it anymore?

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iJZ9WpNuMzc?si=QIelCjMnQb3PTNaw&amp;start=104" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iJZ9WpNuMzc?si=QIelCjMnQb3PTNaw&amp;start=102" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 A lot of questions, and a lot vague answers that sleep in a corner of my mind.
 What constitutes one's "being"?
-Is it reason, is it choice?
+Is it reason, is it the decisions we make?
 Or is it just another flawed philosophical idea?

 Well, if you find answers to some of these questions, don't panic.
-You're just dreaming.
+Just embrace the beauty of this world.

+Man, I never would've thought a cartoon would be this philosophical...